hannahmcneil/SentGenPOS/README.md

 # SentGenPOS
-A repository for generating sentences probabilistically using parts of speech
+# A repository for a chatbot.
+import sqlite3
+import json